 Whoever's behind the camera is trying to muffle their own glee and the camera is shaking too much and all she can see is herself wrapped in Finn's arms before it cuts off entirely.

 The room is eerily silent and she lifts her head to see everyone else has left.
 She looks up at Finn and he's staring at her, a strange look on his face, his eyes searching hers.

 All this time she thought it was just a dream, the rooftop and that song.
 Every day since she woke up they'd be dancing at the corners of her mind.
-The doctors always said she may never remember those 26 months she's lost of her life and she knows she's misses the memories of falling in love with Finn the first time, but this second time, it's fantastic and her heart literally sings every time she sees him, and she wonders how she even forgot him the first time.
+The doctors always said she may never remember those months she'd lost of her life and she knows she's misses the memories of falling in love with Finn the first time, but this second time, it's fantastic and her heart literally sings every time she sees him, and she wonders how she even forgot him the first time.

 Then she realizes she didn't.
 She couldn't.
 He's always been a part of her dreams, even when she didn't actually know it.

 She touches his cheek, smiling as he lifts his hand to cover hers.

 "I dreamt about you," she says quietly.
 "The rooftop, the song.
 Almost every day since I woke up."

 His eyes are wide as he watches her.

 "It's the only thing I can remember actually, that and the smell of blue orchids."

 "I gave you blue orchids the first time we met," he murmurs, his fingers rubbing over her hand.
 She smiles.